 In this case, your block should be thick enough so that the roll can exert pressure on it, but not too thick (otherwise the roll will not be able to pass on it).
 The easiest way to reach a proper level is to add cardboard or wood under your block until you reach the desired height.

 If you can, fix your block on the press using small pieces of wood and make sure your sheet of paper is centered on the block so that the print itself will be centered.

 With a cylinder press, your print will be inked evenly because the pressure of the roll is the same everywhere.
 Most are sold with a system that allows you to pinch your sheet of paper and this will be very useful if you want to make prints with different colors (see page 2, printing with different colors).

 You can also use an intaglio press or a screw press, but as with the wooden spoon or the baren, it will be difficult to make prints with several colors, unless you find a technique to fix your sheet of paper so that it does not move when you change your engraved blocks (see page 2, printing with different colors).

-The Speedball Printmaster Press is a versatile press, big enough for large prints, yet still portable, if you want to have a look at it.
+Otherwise, the Speedball Printmaster Press will also do the job.
+It is a versatile press, big enough for large prints, yet still portable, if you want to have a look at it.